ryananguiano/async_property/README.rst

 AwaitLoader
 ~~~~~~~~~~~

-If you have multiple cached properties and would like to load them concurrently, you can subclass ``AwaitLoader``.
-This makes your class instance awaitable and will load all ``@async_cached_property`` fields.
+If you have an object with multiple cached properties, you can subclass ``AwaitLoader``.
+This will make your class instances awaitable and will load all ``@async_cached_property`` fields concurrently.

 .. code-block:: python